 Through the years, the sisters have founded and sponsored dozens of ministries, filling a variety of needs in Wisconsin and beyond.
 Many of the ministries were designed to become self-sufficient and passed on to be ministered by the lay community.
 Others ended as needs changed or objectives were achieved.

 Today, the Racine Dominicans (with a corporate title of Sisters of St. Dominic) is a 501(c)(3) organization with five sponsored ministries that are 501(c)(3) corporations.
 The sponsored ministries are blessed with the assistance of thousands of professionals, volunteers, and donors (individual and corporate), religious and lay people whose missions align with the Racine Dominicans.
 Currently, the sponsored ministries are:

 The Racine Dominicans have begun a new ministry called Shorelight Memory Care.
 Shorelight offers much need memory care services in Racine and Southeastern Wisconsin.
 It opened in April 2016 and is fully-staffed, state-accredited, caring for those with Alzheimer's and dementia.
 Shorelight is a non-denominational, faith-filled, state-of-the-art care facility offering patient-centered care.
 Visit the Shorelight Memory Care website for more information.

 The Racine Dominican Executive Team

 Ss.
-Kathy Slesar, OP (second vice-president), Maryann McMahon, OP (president),
+Kathy Slesar, OP (first vice-president), Maryann McMahon, OP (president),